Just show me the code

 Adding OpenTelemetry on App2

-1 .
-Setup the OpenTelemetry library
+1. Set up the OpenTelemetry library

 Sdk.CreateTracerProviderBuilder()